 Your program's web experience is a public URL, and if your mobile app is published in the App Store and Google Play then anyone can download the apps.
 The public access makes it easy to reach your program's landing page, where the users either sign in or register.
 Therefore, controlling access to your content requires carefully considering your authentication configuration.
-There are two core authentication options - SocialChorus Sign In or SSO (single sign-on).
-SocialChorus Sign In includes both a Username and Email option, and both can have User Verification.
+There are two core authentication options - Firstup Sign In or SSO (single sign-on).
+Firstup Sign In includes both a Username and Email option, and both can have User Verification.

 All authentication options are compatible with User Sync.

-In the mobile app experience, both SocialChorus Sign In and SSO can have an added layer of biometric access for reopening the mobile app.
+In the mobile app experience, both Firstup Sign In and SSO can have an added layer of biometric access for reopening the mobile app.
 Note, biometric does not replace the sign in process, biometric access is in addition to the user sign in.

 If you have members that should no longer have access to the program, blocking their profile will end their sessions immediately and prevent them from accessing the program again.
-You can block a member manually at any time via the Users page in Program Studio.
+You can block a member manually at any time via the Users page in Studio.
 To automate blocking users, please review our deprovisioning API option.

 Opening Sign In Options